SP25-ZJY/SP25CS212-Template/lab/Lab_README_Template.md

 ## `VII.
 REMINDERS`

 You will write your program in the "pair programming" mode: one of you is the driver while the other is the navigator.
+<h2> Some of the following reminders may not be applicable for this assignment</h2>
 1.  ⛔️ Make sure you *understand the problem* you are being asked to solve.
 - What are the input(s), output(s), and calculation(s)?
 2. ✅ *Write Test Cases*: create a series of test cases in [test_cases.xlsx](test_cases.xlsx) to use to determine that your program works correctly.